 The Ziggurat of Ur © hardnfast

 Currently the only way to travel with a modicum of safety in Iraq is with an armoured army convoy.
-Again, it is emphatically advised that you don't travel there at all.
+Again, it is emphatically advised that travellers don't venture there at all.

 Become our Iraq Travel Expert